 Transfer from Massachusetts Community Colleges

 Students transferring with an Associate in Science, Business Transfer Option, from a member of the Commonwealth Transfer Compact can transfer all courses up to a maximum of sixty-six (66) credits.
 Although all transferred courses are listed on the student’s transcript, due to differences in program requirements of different institutions, some courses may not apply to minimum degree requirements of the Manning School of Business.
-Courses at a level below the first COM requirements, such as algebra or the first semester of a two-semester precalculus sequence, are examples of such courses.
-However, the student transferring with an associate degree, Business Transfer Option, will be eligible to take upper level courses in the College of Management subject to the stated prerequisites for each course.
-Courses taught by the School as part of its upper division core that are not acceptable for transfer may be validated by departmental exam.
-Courses that are equivalent to courses taught by the School in the upper division (junior and senior level) which are not a part of the COM core requirements cannot be used to satisfy the minimum degree requirements of the BSBA degree in the Manning School of Business.
-Students transferring to the Manning School of Business with an associate degree are prohibited by University policy from pursuing further off-campus study.
+Courses at a level below the first Manning School of Business requirements, such as algebra or the first semester of a two-semester precalculus sequence, are examples of such courses.
+However, the student transferring with an associate degree, Business Transfer Option, will be eligible to take upper level courses in the Manning School of Business subject to the stated prerequisites for each course.
+Courses taught by the school as part of its upper division core that are not acceptable for transfer may be validated by departmental exam.
+Courses that are equivalent to courses taught by the school in the upper division (junior and senior level) which are not a part of the Manning School of Business core requirements cannot be used to satisfy the minimum degree requirements of the BSBA degree in the Manning School of Business.
+Students transferring to the Manning School of Business with an associate degree are prohibited by university policy from pursuing further off-campus study.

 Intercollegiate transfer students to the Manning School of Business must be in good standing and have completed at least 15 credits at the University of Massachusetts Lowell.
 Upon acceptance, students will be listed as Business Administration (BA) and will usually be permitted to enroll only in lower division courses.

 The transfer request is normally initiated by the students and is submitted to the Manning School of Business.
-Students must submit a completed change of major form obtained from the Office of Enrollment Services, the Office of the Dean of the School, or any department in the School.
+Students must submit a completed change of major form obtained from the Solution Center website.

 The Manning School of Business reserves the right to limit intercollegiate transfer activity if student enrollment capacities are met.

-Once admitted to the Manning School of Business upper division program, students can choose to enroll in any concentration within MSB.
-Depending on the number of unrestricted electives available in the curriculum of the concentration students are entering and the number of credits completed by the students at the time of transfer, some courses may not be usable in the students’ new program, requiring students to take courses above and beyond the University’s minimum graduation credit requirements.
-All courses stay on the students’ transcripts at the University and are included in the determination of the cumulative grade point average as specified by University policies.
-Students shall not be permitted more than two intercollegiate transfers.
+Students can choose to enroll in any concentration within the Manning School of Business.
+Depending on the number of unrestricted electives available in the curriculum of the concentration students are entering and the number of credits completed by the students at the time of change, some courses may not be usable in the students’ new concentration, requiring students to take courses above and beyond the university’s minimum graduation credit requirements.
+All courses stay on the students’ transcripts at the university and are included in the determination of the cumulative grade point average as specified by university policies.